Westley-Foster/cs408-final-project/README.md

     - Using data attributes found with reference to "Use data attributes", https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/Use_data_attributes and ChatGPT

+- intro.html
+    - Wrote code to create a table with inventory contents directly above the inventory button when clicked with help from ChatGPT.

 - style.css
     - Centered table for class names and description with reference to "How TO - Center Tables", https://www.w3schools.com/howto/howto_css_table_center.asp